Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 Why the first implementation looks bad:

 1. The logic of room placement takes into account the geometric proximity of the doors, but not the length of the corridor.
-For example, look at the green and light purple rooms on the left in the middle: the doors are close, but the corridor should go around one of the rooms.
+For example, look at the green and light purple rooms on the left in the middle: the doors are close to each other, but the corridor should go around one of the rooms.
-2. The idea of choosing random doors for connection creates a feeling of "artificiality".
+2. Choosing random doors for connection creates a feeling of "artificiality".
 A live person (dungeon architect) would connect them in a more optimal way.
 Also, there will be problems with using doors from the inner parts of the dungeon when generating large dungeons.

 Let's fix these issues:

 1. Instead of choosing random doors, we will check every possible combination of them.
-2. We will teach the rooms to rotate by 90, 180, 270 degrees.
+2. We will teach the rooms to rotate by 90, 180, and 270 degrees.
 3. Instead of checking the direct Manhattan distance, we will check the length of the shortest corridor.

-As a result, we will get a quite heavy, but straightforward brute-force algorithm for room placements.
+As a result, we will get a relatively heavy straightforward brute-force algorithm for room placements.
 Approximately like this:

 1. For the maximum allowable distance between doors (from 1 to the allowable limit).
 2. For each possible combination of doors.